DS4PS/cpp-527-spr-2020/index.md

 83 – 80%    |  B –
 Below 80%   |  C, D, F

+\*An A+ is given at the discretion of the professors, and is normally limited to one or two students per term.

 The assigned work for the term comes in the form of four elements, described below:

 - **Weekly Labs (50%):**  Each week you will receive a short lab that will help you synthesize the lectures from the week though exercises that involve data, analysis, and important formulas from the lectures.
 These labs contain exercises that are similar in form or difficulty to what will be presented on the final exam. **They are graded pass / fail** by the instructors based upon an assessment of whether you have sincerely attempted the lab and answered over half of the questions correctly.
 This is designed to hold you accountable for the material, but not create anxiety about perfection.

+- **R Package (10%):**  This course will close with a final project that requires you to analyze some data and present your results as a data dashboard.
+It is designed to give you practice integrating material the we have covered throughout the course.

-- **Final Dashboard Project (30%):**  This course will close with a final project that requires you to analyze some data and present your results as a data dashboard.
+- **Jekyll Website (20%):**  This course will close with a final project that requires you to analyze some data and present your results as a data dashboard.
 It is designed to give you practice integrating material the we have covered throughout the course.

 - **Explainer Assignment (10%):**  You are invited to pick one topic from the class that you want to learn more about, or that you think might provide value to your classmates.
 Create a short tutorial to make your topic accessible to your peers.
 It can be a blog post, a video, a GIF, or a tutorial that explains an important concept from data programming, presents a helpful framework, illustrates a useful R tool or approach to data programming, or introduces classmates to a new package or function.